RackunSec/Penetration-Testing-Grimoire/README.md

 ## Cheat Sheets
 These sheets should be used for quick reference during the exam.
-* [*msdos-post-exploitation.md*](https://github.com/weaknetlabs/OSCP-tools/blob/master/msdos-post-exploitation.md) - This cheat sheet contains all post-exploitation processes used during my penetration tests
+* [*msdos-post-exploitation.md*](https://github.com/weaknetlabs/OSCP-tools/blob/master/msdos-post-exploitation.md) - This cheat sheet contains all MS-DOS post-exploitation processes used during my penetration tests
+* [*ftp-post-exploitation*]() - This cheat sheet contains all FTP-related post-exploitation techniques that I have done during my penetration tests.
+* [*netcat-post-exploitation*]() - This cheat sheet contains all netcat-related techniques that I used during the penetration tests.